borntofrappe/game-development/03 Breakout/Breakout — Powerups/README.md

 | 9      | Add ball           | Balls table        |

 The tenth powerup is reserved for the `LockedBrick` class, but otherwise, the `Powerup` class initializes a random powerup between the mentioned nine.

+It is worth mentioning that the change in the size of the paddle, or the change in the number of hearts, this change is now tied to a powerup and not to the score or losing a life, as described by the assignment.